timesize/monster-oop/02-express-mongo-crud/express-params-queries/27-28/README.md

 Middleware allows us to make changes to the request or response objects; injecting code before the actual route handler.

-We're going to use body-parser to make handling POST requests easier.
+POST requests don't use query-parameters like GET requests do.
+Instead they submit data in the body of the request.
+We'll use middleware called **body-parser** to help us parse and make-use-of that data.

 You can add the body-parser middleware to your app by:
 1. Installing the body parser module `npm install --save body-parser`
 1. Including the middleware in the app using `app.use`.